Indiana Jones and the Infernal Machine: Reception

-HotGen's Game Boy Color version received an average score of 73.80 percent at GameRankings.
-It was panned by GameSpot for its backtracking, missing puzzle hints, and lack of plot development, but lauded for its clean animations and sound effects.
-Allgame was disappointed with the instruction manual being mandatory to understand the game's mostly non-existent plot, and criticized the decision to make the player restart a level upon dying, as well as the password system, calling it "annoying".
+HotGen's Game Boy Color version received above-average reviews according to GameRankings.
+Suzi Sez of GameZone gave it 8.5 out of 10, saying, "This game is not for the faint-hearted!
+Fast-paced action will greet you on the very first scene and will follow you throughout the perilous journey to find the Infernal Machine!
+Don't hesitate or you may find yourself...very dead!"
+Extreme Ahab of GamePro said of the game, "If you crack your whip for this one, prepare for enjoyable action and a bit of brainwork."
+On the other hand, Frank Provo of GameSpot panned it for its backtracking, missing puzzle hints, and lack of plot development, but lauded for its clean animations and sound effects.
+Nick Woods of AllGame was disappointed with the instruction manual being mandatory to understand the game's mostly non-existent plot, and criticized the decision to make the player restart a level upon dying, as well as the password system, calling it "annoying" and giving it two-and-a-half stars out of five.
 Nintendo Power compared it to the N64 version saying it that it has much depth and far fewer control problems, and described it more as a puzzle game.